tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 for ExtensionType (defined in {{!RFC8446}}):

 1. encrypted_client_hello(0xfe0c), with "TLS 1.3" column values set to
-   "CH, HRR, EE", and "Recommended" column set to "Yes".
+   "CH, SH, HRR, EE", and "Recommended" column set to "Yes".
 1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "",
    and "Recommended" column set to "Yes".